 Specifications #

-No, Push does not create a T/F branch.
+- Creates a True or False Branch?: No, Push does not create a T/F branch

 Example of Use #

 Imagine your ChipWit needs to remember that it passed by a Pie.
 You could use Push Thing to save the Pie in the stack.
-Later, using the memory stack, the ChipWit can recall that it encountered the Pie and use it to complete the mission.
+Later, using the memory stack, the ChipWit can recall the Pie and use that information to complete the mission.

 You can save Things, Moves, and Numbers to the Stack.